Inpatient Rehab in Nevada

 Treatment included:

-• Outpatient services, hospital inpatient rehab and inpatient hospital addiction treatment
+• Outpatient services, partial hospitalization and hospital inpatient detoxification

 • Residential treatment for substance abuse